inovatink/wib-ek-getting-started/README.md

 2. Follow the instructions from EPS32-DevKitC from aws docs ([Link](https://docs.aws.amazon.com/en_us/freertos/latest/userguide/getting_started_espressif.html)) to install Amazon FreeRTOS on the module and get started with AWS IoT Core.
 3. Include pinconfig.h file from this repository to your project and use the module peripherals to interact with application.

+## FreeRTOS + Azure IoT SDK + Azure IoT Hub service

+1. Connect module programmer to the evaluation board and be sure to check that your OS has installed necessary drivers.
+2. Follow the instructions from [here]() to burn an image with Azure IoT SDK on the module and get started with Azure IoT Hub.
+3. Include pinconfig.h file from this repository to your project and use the module peripherals to interact with application.

 ## ToDo
 * populate pin_config.h
 * add getting started procedure for Inovatink Device Cloud